Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/interim/meeting notes/Dan Planning.md

 Things to attach suitcase to back pack - also a thick shell.

 Maybe make a market-research-type table to decide what needs to be bought/modified/strap attachment etc.

+Use what Livvy has compiled in Livvy Strap Design.